r4victor/tenthousandmeters/content/blog/python_bts_06.md

 Feel free to do that if you find the time, or read [the article on classes](https://eli.thegreenplace.net/2012/06/15/under-the-hood-of-python-class-definitions) by Eli Bendersky.
 We'll take a shortcut.

-To create a Python object we call its type, e.g. `int()`, `list()` or `MyClass()`.
-To create a type object, we call a type as well.
-Such a type whose instances are types is called a metatype.
-Python has one built-in metatype called `PyType_Type`, which is known to programmers simply as `type`.
+An object is created by a call to a type, e.g. `list()` or `MyClass()`.
+A class is created by a call to a metatype.
+A metatype is just a type whose instances are types.
+Python has one built-in metatype called `PyType_Type`, which is known to us simply as `type`.
 Here's how it's defined:

 ```C
 PyTypeObject PyType_Type = {